 Start your morning off right at one of the many craft coffee joints dotted all over the city.
-Notable mentions are Velo, Mean Mug (two locations), The Camp House, Goodman’s, +Coffee, and The Frothy Monkey.
+Notable mentions are Velo, Mean Mug (two locations), Goodman’s, +Coffee, and The Frothy Monkey.
 If you are looking for something a bit heftier head to The Daily Ration in the North Shore, which has a great outdoor patio.
 For an upscale array of oysters, pastry platters, and fried chicken sandwiches, make a visit to Easy Bistro.

 For lunch and dinner options Lupi’s is the bona fide incumbent for pizza.
 But newcomers Community Pie and Fiamma are not far behind.
 Mojo Burrito is Chattanooga’s original burrito joint, and for tacos, head to Taqueria Jalisco or Taco Mamacita.
 If you just want a burger there are two local favorites, Main Street Meats and The Tremont Tavern.
 The former might take the patty, er, cake for pure quality and taste, but the latter’s atmosphere is unbeatable.
 Finally, Alleia, the Tuscan love child of James Beard-nominated chef Daniel Lindley, is for fine Italian dining.

 There is no shortage of options for places to grab a drink in this city either, it just depends on what you are in the mood for.
 The Flying Squirrel has friendly waitstaff and addicting garlic fries.
 Another option is Tremont Tavern, a neighborhood pub with long beer lists, and an even longer list of regulars who come in weekly for burgers, beer, and camaraderie.